Last Updated on

 - Does your child have a running nose?
 If yes, then that is probably an indication that your child has a cold.
 Most of the time a cold is accompanied by a cough.

-- Another reason why your baby could be coughing is if he or she has a respiratory illness.
-If your child shows signs of difficulty in breathing, then take him or her to the doctor.
+- Another reason why your baby could be coughing is if he has a respiratory illness.
+If your child shows signs of difficulty in breathing, then take him to the doctor.

-- If your child has trouble falling asleep, bowel movements, and refuses to eat, and all of this is accompanied by coughing, then your baby is probably ill.
+- If your child has trouble falling asleep, has issues with the bowel movements, and refuses to eat, and all of this is accompanied by coughing, then your baby is probably ill.

-While an infant fake cough is normal, it is always better to be on the safer side, so consult your doctor to make sure that your baby is out of danger.
+While fake coughing is normal in infants, it is always better to be on the safer side.
+Therefore, look for signs to know if your little one needs medical attention and consult a paediatrician to make sure that your baby is out of danger.